THE CACTUS MAN

 From the amazing trichophora populations south of Santa Fe, NM.
 This wonderfully compact form has soft, wooly spines that are pinkish on new growth.
 The dense, compact habit makes it a great and polite garden subject.
 The delicate yellow flowers turn baby-pink the second day.
 A mature plant will be COVERED in numerous shades of yellow and pi...

 This little gem is a great bloomer with pink flowers in May.
 At home in the rock garden or in a container.
-3-4 inches high and wide, flattened globe.
+3-4 inches high and 6 inches wide, flattened globe.
 Zone 6.
 Sold in 2.5 inch pot.
 This can be grown as a windowsill houseplant also!
 This form carries red/pink spines and the flowers are not fluffy like the white spined form.
-They are petite and h...
+They are pin...

 We cannot currently ship outside of the United States.
 Sorry for the inconvenience!